royerlab/dexp/README.md

 You can check [here](https://anaconda.org/conda-forge/cudatoolkit/files) for the best matching version.

 Notes:
 - You might get some error messages recommending you install missing libraries such as CUDNN, CuTensor, nccl, etc...
-These nmessages poften come with instruction son what to do.
+These messages often come with instructions on what to do.
 - Adjust your driver version (here 11.2) to your card(s) and drivers.
 - Windows users should call `conda install -c conda-forge pyopencl` before running the second to last step.